tallneil/tweakpane-plugin-inputs/README.md

 ![Tweakpane UI screenshot](/assets/cover.png)

 ## Stepper input
-The stepper is an alternative to [range slider input](https://tweakpane.github.io/docs/input-bindings/#number_range).
+This stepper input is an alternative to the Tweakpane default [range slider input](https://tweakpane.github.io/docs/input-bindings/#number_range).
 A stepper may be better-suited for small sets of discrete ranges, whereas a range slider is ideal for larger, continuous ranges.

-### Params
-`min`: Range minimum (optional)
-`max`: Range maximum (optional)
-`step`: Step value (default value: 1)

 ### Features
 * Use the `-` and `+` buttons to decrement or increment value by `step`
+* Optional `min`, `max`, and `step` params (`step` defaults to `1`)
 * Support for existing Tweakpane `number input` features, including `point and slide`.

 ## Installation